Amutheezan/amutheezan.github.io/docs/futurebus+.md

 ## Initial Setup & Steps

-Initially clone the repository and go to the code ```main``` directory and execute the following two command to start the docker instances (make sure docker is already installed in your computer and started; check here for installation steps of [docker](https://docs.docker.com/get-docker/).
+Initially clone the [repository](https://github.com/Amutheezan/futurebus) and go to the code ```main``` directory and execute the following two command to start the docker instances (make sure docker is already installed in your computer and started; check here for installation steps of [docker](https://docs.docker.com/get-docker/).

 ```docker-compose build```

 ```docker-compose run ubuntu bash```

+Note
 After that you will get into the bash follow the steps shown below in the ubuntu bash,

 * First go to the directory ```Murphi3.1/src``` and compile the Murphi using ```make``` command (if it not already generated).
 And optionally make the executable access using the command ```chmod +x Murphi3.1/src/mu```, if you in the home directory.
 * Then go to the directory ```verification``` and obtain the C file for the Futurebus+ verification using ```./../Murphi3.1/src/mu futurebus.m``` command (if it not already generated).
 This will generate the C file ```futurebus.C```.